Efficient Generalization and Transportation: Preliminaries

 in the transportation case.
 Note that in the generalization case the source population is part of the target population and hence we take an expectation over the whole population.
 However, in the transportation case the source population may not be representative of the target population, and we only take an expectation in the target population (i.e. conditioning on $S=0$).

-Under standard causal assumptions (consistency, positivity\citep{rosenbaum1983central}, exchangeability\citep{hernan2023causal}), the ATE in the source population $\mathbb{E}[Y^1 - Y^0|S=1]$ can be identified and efficiently estimated.
+Under standard causal assumptions (consistency, positivit \citep{rosenbaum1983central}, exchangeability \citep{hernan2023causal}), the ATE in the source population $\mathbb{E}[Y^1 - Y^0|S=1]$ can be identified and efficiently estimated.
 Mathematically, we do not have $\mathbb{E}[Y^1 - Y^0|S=0] = \mathbb{E}[Y^1 - Y^0|S=1] = \mathbb{E}[Y^1 - Y^0]$ in general, especially when the effect modifiers have different distributions in the source and the target population.
 Hence we need additional assumptions and novel methodology to estimate the treatment effect in the target population.
 We define the mean potential outcomes in the target population as

 so $\psi_a$ and $\theta_a$ correspond to the generalization and transportation cases, respectively.
 In this paper we will focus on the identification and estimation of $\psi_a$ and $\theta_a$.
 After estimating $\psi_a$ or $\theta_a$, the ATE in the target population can be estimated by taking the difference.
+Other estimands, such as the risk ratio or odds ratio, can be estimated in a similar manner.

-\subsection{Nuisance functions \& other notation}
+\subsection{Nuisance Functions \& Other Notation}

 To present our results concisely we need the following notation on commonly used nuisance functions. \begin{itemize} \item The propensity score in the source population is $\pi_a(\xx) = \MP(A = a | \XX = \xx, S = 1)$.
 If the source dataset $\mathcal{D}_1$ is from a randomized trial then $\pi_a(\xx)$ can be known.
-Otherwise we would need to estimate it from $\mathcal{D}_1$. \item The conditional probability of being selected into the source population (commonly referred to as the participation probability) is $\rho(\vv) = \MP (S=1|\VV=\vv)$. \item the conditional mean and variance of the outcomes among subjects receiving treatment $A=a$ in the source population are $\mu_a(\xx) = \mathbb{E}[Y \mid \XX=\xx, A=a, S=1]$ and $\sigma_a^2(\xx) = \text{Var}(Y \mid \XX=\xx, A=a, S=1) $. \item The function obtained by further regressing $\mu_a$ on $\VV$ in the source population, $\tau_a(\vv) = \ME[\mu_a(\XX)|\VV=\vv, S=1]$.
+Otherwise we would need to estimate it from $\mathcal{D}_1$. \item The conditional probability of being selected into the source population (commonly referred to as the participation probability) is $\rho(\vv) = \MP (S=1|\VV=\vv)$. \item The conditional mean and variance of the outcomes among subjects receiving treatment $A=a$ in the source population are $\mu_a(\xx) = \mathbb{E}[Y \mid \XX=\xx, A=a, S=1]$ and $\sigma_a^2(\xx) = \text{Var}(Y \mid \XX=\xx, A=a, S=1) $. \item The function obtained by further regressing $\mu_a$ on $\VV$ in the source population, $\tau_a(\vv) = \ME[\mu_a(\XX)|\VV=\vv, S=1]$.

 \end{itemize}

 For a univariate function $f$ on variables $\ZZ$ we use $\MP_n [f(\ZZ)] $ or $\MP_n (f)$to denote the sample average $\frac{1}{n}\sum_{i=1}^n f(\ZZ_i)$.
 For a bivariate function $g$ we use $\MU_n [g(\ZZ_1,\ZZ_2)]$ or $\MU_n (g)$ to denote the U-statistic measure $ \frac{1}{n(n-1)} \sum_{i \neq j}g(\ZZ_i, \ZZ_j)$.
 The Hellinger distance $H^2(\MP,\mathbb{Q})$ between two distributions $\MP$ and $\mathbb{Q}$ is defined as